UPPMAX/UPPMAX-documentation/docs/software/bianca_file_transfer_using_winscp.md

 - Set file protocol to 'SFTP'
 - Set host name to `bianca-sftp.uppmax.uu.se`
 - Set user name to `[username]-[project]`, e.g. `richel-sens123456`
+- **Do not set password!
+Provide your UPPMAX password followed immediately by the UPPMAX 2FA  when asked by the interactive login.**

 ???- tip "How does that look like?"